yayra/Business-Analytics/A-B_Testing/README.md

 *Fixed amount discount* coupon (50,000 UZS) will result in a higher order conversion rate compared to the *5% off discount* coupon.

 ### 4. Dependent Variable
-<p align="justify">The dependent variable in this study is the <b>order conversion rate (Conversion Rate (CVR))</b>, defined as the proportion of customers who placed at least one order either before or after the treatment period.</p>
+<p align="justify">The dependent variable in this study is the <b>order conversion rate (CVR)</b>, defined as the proportion of customers who placed at least one order either before or after the treatment period(recorded as 1).</p>

 ### 5. Independent Variable
 The independent variable is the type of discount coupon provided: